Wunkolo/Maple2Tools/README.md

 # Usage

 ## Expand
-Expand will recursively dive into a target folder(such as your MapleStory2 game directory), and create symbolic links to all files it encounters.
+[Expand](tools/Expand.cpp) will recursively dive into a target folder(such as your MapleStory2 game directory), and create symbolic links to all files it encounters.
 It will "soft-mirror" the target folder.
 For the ".m2h/.m2d" files it encounters it will instead create a folder of the same name full of its extracted contents(Ex: `Xml.m2h/Xml.m2d` will create an `Xml` folder with its unpacked contents).
 This effectively flattens out the entire runtime virtual file system(internally named `CFileSystem`) of MapleStory 2.
 This does the exact opposite of the `Pack` command.
 The expander is very fast and multi-threaded and will create a new thread to extract with in parallel for every `.m2h/.m2d` pair it encounters.
 It is recommended to run this on non-mechanical memory such as an SSD or RAM drive.

-`./Expand MapleFiles Dump`

 ```
+$ Expand MapleFiles Dump
 MapleStory2 Filesystem expander:
 	"Flattens" a filesystem, expanding all m2h/m2d files it encounters
 	into a folder of the same name